Progressive Convex Hull Simplification: Limitations Conclusions

 \subsection{Acknowledgements}

-``Actaeon'', ``Hermanubis-Broken'' from threedscans. ``Chess pieces on chessboard'' by HQ3DMOD, ``Owl'' by Claudio Naviglio, and ``Rustic wishing well'' by Laurie Annis, ``Claw hammer'' by Kollen Wasylean, ``Football'' by adobestock3d from Adobe Stock. ``sousaphone'' by bmordue on Sketchfab.
+``Actaeon'', ``Hermanubis-Broken'' and ``Rhinocéros'' from threedscans. ``Chess pieces on chessboard'' by HQ3DMOD, ``Owl'' by Claudio Naviglio, and ``Rustic wishing well'' by Laurie Annis, ``Claw hammer'' by Kollen Wasylean, ``Football'' by adobestock3d, ``Regatta Sailboat'' by Francesco Milanese from Adobe Stock. ``sousaphone'' by bmordue, ``Honda CB175 motorcycle'' by David Antalek on Sketchfab. \censor{ My research is funded in part by NSERC Discovery (RGPIN–2022–04680), the Ontario Early Research Award program, the Canada Research Chairs Program, a Sloan Research Fellowship, the DSI Catalyst Grant program and gifts by Adobe Inc. I am grateful for the feedback of the Banh Mi weekly meeting attendees at University of Toronto and delightful conversations with Ryan Schmidt and Qingnan Zhou. }